-Now at CD+A, Phoenix is the project urban planner for the AC Transit Telegraph and Grand Avenue Rapid projects, leading staff efforts in layout and operations assessment of new and improved bus stops and supporting CD+As role in leading stakeholder outreach.
-He is also the urban planner working on the Senter Road Vision Zero Multimodal Plan for the City of San Jos.
+Now at CD+A, Phoenix is the project urban planner for the AC Transit Telegraph and Grand Avenue Rapid projects, leading staff efforts in layout and operations assessment of new and improved bus stops and supporting CD+A's role in leading stakeholder outreach.
+He is also the urban planner working on the Senter Road Vision Zero Multimodal Plan for the City of San Jose.

 Years of Experience

 - 2019 Urban Planner, Community Design + Architecture

 - 2018-2019 Planning and Environment Intern, Port of San Francisco

 - 2018-2019 Graduate Student Instructor, University of California, Berkeley